weaveworks/weave/site/proxy.md

     host1$ docker ps
     ...

+The prior settings can be restored with

+    host1$ eval "$(weave env --restore)"

 Alternatively, the proxy host can be set on a per-command basis with

     host1$ docker $(weave config) ps